specializeddevel/audiobook-smart-organizer/README.md

 ### 2. `ebooksort.py` - The Organizer

 This is the main script.
-It takes a source directory, groups files, uses the Gemini AI to fetch metadata, finds a cover, and sorts everything into a clean library.
+It takes a source directory, groups files, uses the Gemini AI to fetch metadata, finds the best possible cover art based on quality and dimensions, and sorts everything into a clean library.

-**New in this version:**
-- At the end of the process, it will **display a list of books that were processed but for which no cover art could be found**.

 **Usage:**
 ```bash